-OpenPA is a resource for HP PA-RISC and Itanium computers with technical descriptions of workstations, servers, their hardware architecture and supported operating systems.
+OpenPA is an HP PA-RISC and Itanium computer information resource with technical descriptions of workstations, servers, architecture and supported operating systems, online since 1999.
 This site is independent of and does not represent The Hewlett Packard Company in any way.

-Details on processors, chipsets and architecture of the PA-RISC platform are in the hardware section; the computers section describes the majority of PA-RISC and IA64 computer systems between the 1980s and 2000s, with most PA-RISC operating systems detailed under software.
+Details on processors, chipsets and architecture of the PA-RISC platform are described in the Hardware section; the Computers section describes the majority of PA-RISC and IA64 computer systems between the 1980s and 2000s, with most PA-RISC operating systems detailed under Software.

 An attempt to tell the story of HP 9000 and PA-RISC computers from the 1980s to the 2000s, this article tries to unify all the different leads and streams of HP 9000 and PA-RISC into a long, single story.
 The HP 9000 Series of computers spanned almost three decades and very diverse platforms of Unix computers.
 The article focuses on the PA-RISC part of that story, beginning with the formative HP 9000 800 servers in the late 1980s through the rise and renaming in the 90s until the big RISC and Unix contraction of the 2000s.

 The article used much of the information available on OpenPA for years, and structured and compressed it into a single story.
 There is more to be written on the architecture and market side of things in the future.
 Along the way, many pages and sections on OpenPA were revised or rewritten altogether.

 A process that started during the mid-2000s seems to be deepening now in the late-2010s — more and more information and sources from the early (public) Internet days of the 1980s and 90s are disappearing from the web, with magazines and journals closing, companies merging and people and memory passing away.
 This includes much of the PA-RISC documentation, either official or third-party.
 Some of it might be preserved at archive.org or mirrored in archives around the web, but the availability of definitive documentation and official sources just keeps diminishing.
 There are laudable initiatives out there, but it is getting harder writing articles on this decades-old technology.